 Take 30 seconds to sign up to TLP and you’ll receive free, tailored information for your aspirations and stage straight to your inbox, as well as be the first to know about new, free events – what are you waiting for?

-I have scarcely met a law student who doesn’t love stationery.
+Anyone wondering what to take to university will often think of stationery first.
 Notebooks, pens, pencils, folders, binders, highlighters, coloured pens, post-its – the list goes on.
 But what you choose to buy is really up to you.

 It is a given that at some point you will need paper – but whether you bring this in the form of loose leaf pages, lined pages, blank pages or notebooks is really up to personal preference.
 You need to be able to make notes that help you learn – so bring whatever you are most comfortable with.